umd-lhcb/ut-hw-doc/docs/burnin/burnin_sw_setup.md

 ## Controlling the USB relay with `curl`
 `CtrlServer.py` is required to control PSU remotely.

-To turn on/off a USB relay channel, use the commands
+To turn on/off a USB relay channel, use the commands after checking the dynamic address
 ```
 curl -X POST http://192.168.1.30:45679/relay/0001:0004:00/<CHANNEL_NUMBER>/on
 curl -X POST http://192.168.1.30:45679/relay/0001:0004:00/<CHANNEL_NUMBER>/off